remedyhealth/contentpull/README.md

 ### Basic Usage

+> To see an interactive guide, visit our [tonic](https://tonicdev.com/mrsteele/content-pull) notebook.

 The puller registers a client for communicating with the server.
 First create an instance of the puller with the following:

 ```javascript